Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 \subsection{Minimum distance of binary linear block codes}

-Consider the ensemble of binary linear block codes of length $n$ and rate $R$, where the codes are chosen uniformly at random (see \cite{BargF_IT2002}).
-The asymptotic average value of the normalized minimum distance is equal to
+Consider the ensemble of binary linear block codes of length $n$ and rate $R$, where the codes are chosen uniformly at random.
+The asymptotic average value of the normalized minimum distance is equal to (see \cite[Section~2.C]{BargF_IT2002})

-where $h_2^{-1}$ denotes the inverse of the binary entropy function to the base $2$.
+where $h_2^{-1} \colon [0,1] \to [0, \frac{1}{2}]$ denotes the inverse of the binary entropy function to the base $2$.

 Let ${\bf{H}}$ denote an $n(1-R) \times n$ parity-check matrix of a linear block code $\mathcal{C}$ from this ensemble.
 The minimum distance of the code is equal to the minimal number of columns in ${\bf{H}}$ that are linearly dependent.
 Note that the minimum distance is a property of the code, and it does not depend on the choice of the particular parity-check matrix which represents the code.